 was appointed Secretary General of the OSCE on 18 July 2017 for a three-year term.
 Ambassador Greminger joined the diplomatic service of the Federal Department of Foreign Affairs (FDFA) in 1990 and has held numerous senior management positions during his career.
 From 2010 to 2015, Greminger was the Permanent Representative of Switzerland to the OSCE, serving as Chair of the Permanent Council during Switzerland’s 2014 OSCE Chairmanship.
 He holds a PhD in history from the University of Zurich and the rank of Lieutenant Colonel (General Staff) in the Swiss Armed Forces.

-is Senior Advisor to the Secretary General of the Organization for Security and Cooperation in Europe (OSCE).
-Between 2010 and 2016 he worked at the International Peace Institute (IPI).
+is Senior Fellow at the Global Initiative against Transnational Organized Crime.
+In 2018 and 2019 he established and led the Strategic Policy Support Unit in the OSCE Secretariat.
+Between 2010 and 2016 he was Director for Europe and Central Asia and then Vice President of the International Peace Institute (IPI).
 Previously he served for four years as spokesman and speechwriter at the United Nations Office on Drugs and Crime (UNODC).
-Between 1996 and 2006 he worked for the Organization for Security and Cooperation in Europe (OSCE), including Senior Adviser to the Secretary General and OSCE Chairmanships.
-He holds a PhD in international relations from the London School of Economics, as well as degrees in political science and history from the University of Toronto and McGill University.
+He has also been Senior Adviser to OSCE Chairmanships, the Secretary General and High Commissioner on National Minorities.
+He also supported the OSCE Panel of Eminent Persons, both in 2005 and in 2014/15.
+Walter, who is Canadian, holds a PhD in international relations from the London School of Economics, as well as degrees in political science and history from the University of Toronto and McGill University.

 is Director General of the Russian International Affairs Council (RIAC), a non-profit partnership established by order of the President of the Russian Federation.
 Previously he was Deputy Director of the Institute for US and Canadian Studies.
 He is the founder and first president of the Moscow Public Science Foundation.
 He graduated from the Moscow State Institute of International Relations (MGIMO) and did postgraduate studies at the Institute for US and Canadian Studies, USSR Academy of Sciences.
 He has a PhD degree in History.